danbev/learning-llvm/README.md

   ret i32 %4
 }
 ```
-First space on the stack will be allocated that can hold an i32.
+First space on the stack will be allocated (alloca) that can hold an `i32`.
 Next, we store the value in `%0` which is the passed in `nr`, which is stored
-in `%2`.
+in the stack (allocated in the previous instruction) `%2`.

-Next, the value stored in `%2` will be loaded into `%3` followed by calling
+Next, the value stored in `%2` will be loaded into `%3`, followed by calling
 `add` with produces a type of `i32` and stores the result in `%4`.
+`nsw` stands for `No Signed Wrap` which means that if there signed overflow the
+result of this operation will be a poison value.

 #### store instruction